GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/packer-image-builder/README.md

 ## Accessing resources over the Internet

-The following example assumes that provisioning of a Compute Engine VM requires access to the resources over the Internet (i.e. to install OS packages).
+The blueprint assumes that provisioning of a Compute Engine VM requires access to the resources over the Internet (i.e. to install OS packages).
 Since Compute VM has no public IP address for security reasons, Internet connectivity is done with [Cloud NAT](https://cloud.google.com/nat/docs/overview).
 <!-- BEGIN TFDOC -->